dauer/openrewrite-gradle-adddependency/README.md

 The project is written in Groovy and uses Gradle for building.

-I can remove dependencies and add plugins to the build.gradle file, but I can't add dependencies.
+I can remove dependencies and add plugins to the `build.gradle` file, but I can't add dependencies...

 ## Issue
-I'm pretty sure the issues is because the `onlyIfUsing` rule isn't triggered by *.groovy files but only by *.java files. \
+I'm pretty sure the issues is because the `onlyIfUsing` rule isn't triggered by `*.groovy` files but only by `*.java` files. \
-If I add a *.java file (or rename the *.groovy file) it works...
+If I add a `*.java` file (or rename the `*.groovy` file) it works...

 ## How to reproduce

-Running the rewriteDryRun results in the following output (on the provided code sample)
+Running the rewriteDryRun results in the following output (on the provided code sample):

     > Task :rewriteDryRun
     Validating active recipes